WowWeeLabs/MiP-iOS-SDK/README.md

 	}

 In our sample project we automatically connect to the first MiP we find, however you can store these references and use them later, there is no need to connect initially.

+### Finding Turbo Dave
+If you are going to search for Turbo Dave, you can use the function below:
+	[[MipRobotFinder sharedInstance] scanForMinions];

+Same as finding MiPs, you are recommended to use this function for scanning:
+	[[MipRobotFinder sharedInstance] scanForMinionsForDuration:5];

+To scan for all types of robot including MiP, CoderMiP and Turbo Dave, you can simply call:
+	[[MipRobotFinder sharedInstance] scanForAllRobots];
+	[[MipRobotFinder sharedInstance] scanForAllRobotsForDuration:5];

 #### Special Note about using MipRobot objects
 When MiPs are no longer available (e.g. the player turns one off), they will still contain a valid MipRobot instance object.
 The only way to know if the MiP is available is to try to connect to it, or do another scan.